- Home

 Right-of-way Permit

-The Town of Berthoud regulates the installation of public utilities within the Town's public right-of-way through a permitting process.
-Public right-of-way means a strip of land acquired by reservation, dedication, forced dedication, prescription, or condemnation and intended to be occupied by a road, crosswalk, bike path, alley way, railroad, utility easements, electric transmission lines, oil or gas pipeline, waterline, sanitary storm sewer, and other similar uses; generally, the right of one to pass over the property of another.
+Town of Berthoud (Berthoud) regulates the installation of public utilities and work activities and Roll-off Dumpster/ Storage Containers within the public right-of-way through a permitting process.
+Public right-of-way means a strip of land acquired by reservation, dedication, forced dedication, prescription, or condemnation and intended to be occupied by a road, crosswalk, bike path, alley way, railroad, utility easements, electric transmission lines, oil or gas pipeline, waterline, sanitary storm sewer, and other similar uses.

 - Schedule utility locates before digging / excavation.

 - Scope of Work (description of work, construction methods, equipment and operational procedures) and if required construction plans.
-If not enough space in the permit, this can be submitted by email with the permit.
+If not enough space in the permit, this can be submitted in your email with the permit.

-1) Click to open the fillable Right-of-Way Permit Application & Provisions (PDF) form
+- Click to open, complete, save as new file and submit the fillable Right-of-Way Permit Application & Provisions (PDF) form.

-3) Email and include the following attachments to Email Right-of-way (rightofwaypermit@berthoud.org);
+- Email the required attachments with the application to Email Right-of-way (rightofwaypermit@berthoud.org);

 - Traffic Control Plan(s).
 These provide procedures to be implemented to manage potential hazards associated with the traffic environment during the project.
 The objectives are to ensure the safety of construction workers and the public.